-The RCT will end for a participant after they have completed follow up for a minimum of 48 weeks up to a maximum of 128 weeks (approx. 30 months) post-randomisation, or earlier if they withdraw from the study completely.
-The end of the trial as a whole will be after all trial participants have completed follow up, all data queries have been resolved and the database has been locked.
+The RCT will end for a participant after they have completed follow up (including repeat TRIs) for a minimum of 12 weeks up to a maximum of 170 weeks (approx. between 3 and 40 months) post-randomisation, or earlier if they withdraw from the study completely.
+The OLE will extend follow-up for another 76 weeks (approx. 18 months).
+The end of the RCT will be after all trial participants have completed placebo-controlled follow up in the RCT, all data queries have been resolved and the RCT part of the database has been locked.
+The end of the OLE will be after all trial participants have completed the last follow up before ending the study, all data queries have been resolved and the OLE part of the database has been locked.
+Data from the OLE will be used to update estimates of treatment effectiveness.